 You will be offered the tests whether you are a resident student, or a part-time student arriving to take part in a residential course.

 You should only resume in-person teaching after you have taken two tests and reported negative results; and should factor this into your travel plans.

 We also expect to be able to offer regular asymptomatic testing to all students as well as staff working on-site from Trinity term.
 Details about this will follow in the near future.

 Who should take the tests

-All students are strongly advised to take the tests.
-This includes postgraduate research students.
+All students are expected to take the tests when they return to Oxford.
+This includes postgraduate research and part-time students.

 You should take them even if you have recently received a negative COVID-19 test result.